A fairly sensible explanation for fairly sane people

 Basically two:

-WASSAIL - going around a lot of pubs just before Christmas (and yes, we do know you're supposed to do it after, but people don't give so much loose change in early January) There are generally five nights when we tour various rural areas.
-We sing two or three wassail songs per pub and the regulars generally then pay us to go to the next hostelry.
-The group take no expenses and all receipts (except free beer) go to their chosen charities for that year - MS, Lupus, Distrophy and local hospice services have benefitted in the past.
+WASSAIL - going around a lot of pubs just before Christmas (and yes, we do know you're supposed to do it after, but people don't give so much loose change in early January) There were generally five nights when we tour various rural areas.
+We sang two or three wassail songs per pub and the regulars generally then paid us to go to the next hostelry.
+The group took no expenses and all receipts (except free beer) went to their chosen charities for that year - MS, Lupus, Distrophy, the Air Ambulance and local hospice services all benefitted in the past.

 MUMMING - The BBTWTA started doing street theatre around 1987 at local fetes.

-BBT have done a lot of craft fairs and open-air events in the last 18 or so years.
+BBT did a lot of craft fairs and open-air events in the past.
 Cecil the Dragon (the scourge of all men) featured in "Clogging The Dragon" and was made flesh (or rather Hessian) by Jacqui Cresswell.
-Described by one admirer as "a sort of spavined giraffe" he's a cross between a pole puppet and a morris hobby-horse.
+Described by the late Yvonne Mitchley as "a sort of spavined giraffe" he's a cross between a pole puppet and a morris hobby-horse.

 He has become something of a celebrity in his own right.

-Billy Suggers - mumming, websites, PR, The Illustrious Order of Cecil - suggers(at)beerfordbury.com
+Billy Suggers - mumming, websites, PR, The Illustrious Order of Cecil - post restante, Buenos Aires

 || The Wassail || The History of Beerfordbury || Mumming explained || The Wanderings ||